 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-Evaluate design opportunities of new and emergent materials and fabrication technologies and their environmental, social and economic implications.
+- Evaluate design opportunities of new and existing materials and fabrication technologies and their environmental, social and economic implications.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|